mootis/Lab3CryptographyExtendedEuclideanAlgorithm/README.md

 # ChongParkLab3CSCI4554

+Our results are as follows:
+1) 105401
+2) 11
+3) 21301
+4) 46108

+Primality Tests:<br/>
+Fermat) both composite and probably prime <br/>
+Miller) composite

+To run our program use terminal and clone the repo.<br/> From there navigate to the folder Lab3 and can see the EEA.py file.<br/> Run "python EEA.py" This should return our results.

+We were unable to implement a counter for the number of cycles.
+It was causing errors that we could not figure out.
+The primality tests are only passed the number to check and not the security key as that was causing issues.
+You can see the code that we tried to use commented out in the EEA.py file.

 CSci 4554 Lab 3: Extended Euclidean Algorithm; primality testing <br/>
 Due Monday, November 19th at 11:59pm (by e-mail) <br/>
 45 points total <br/>